qanastek/DeskMap-V1/README.md

 ## Organization
-The source code is organized as follows:
+The source code is organized arround the MVC pattern.

 * At the root of the deskmap package:
      * Models